Web server: URL normalization

 The term URL normalization refers to the process of modifying and standardizing a URL in a consistent manner.
 There are several types of normalization that may be performed, including the conversion of the scheme and host to lowercase.
 Among the most important normalizations are the removal of "." and ".." path segments and adding trailing slashes to a non-empty path component.

 URL mapping

-"URL mapping is the process by which a URL is analyzed to figure out what resource it is referring to, so that that resource can be returned to the requesting client.
-This process is performed with every request that is made to a web server, with some of the requests being served with a file, such as an HTML document, or a gif image, others with the results of running a CGI program, and others by some other process, such as a built-in module handler, a PHP document, or a Java servlet."In practice, web server programs that implement advanced features, beyond the simple static content serving (e.g., URL rewrite engine, dynamic content serving), usually have to figure out how that URL has to be handled as a:
+"URL mapping is the process by which a web server or application framework determines how an incoming URL request is routed to the appropriate resource, handler, or action.
+Modern URL mapping mechanisms analyse the structure of the requested URL and use routing rules or configuration patterns to deliver static resources, invoke dynamic handlers, or perform rewrites and redirects without directly relying on file system paths.
+This approach allows clean, human-readable URLs and flexible application architectures.In practice, web server programs that implement advanced features, beyond the simple static content serving (e.g., URL rewrite engine, dynamic content serving), usually have to figure out how that URL has to be handled as a: